-As it can be seen in Fig. 9, the aforementioned local and transient peak in space charge density close to the inner semiconductive layer does not cause an analogous behavior of the electric field distribution.
-At the beginning of the transient, the electric field vs radius profile assumes a hyperbolic-like pattern with maximum value in proximity of the inner surface.
+As it can be seen in Fig. 8, the aforementioned local and transient peak in space charge density close to the inner semiconductive layer does not cause an analogous behavior of the electric field distribution.
+At the beginning of the transient, the electric field vs radius profile assumes an hyperbolic pattern with maximum value in proximity of the inner surface.
 After approximately 4 h, this pattern has been definitively modified from the accumulation of space charge inside the dielectric and an equilibrium is reached with the maximum value reached near the outer surface.
-Immediately after the abrupt increase in load, the amount of space charge grows further leading the maximum electric field at the outer surface to overcome the initial maximum value reached at the inner boundary.
+Immediately after the abrupt increase in load, the amount of space charge grows further leading the maximum value reached at the outer surface to overcome the initial maximum value reached at the inner boundary.

 Figure 5.
-Temperature difference vs axial coordinate at the end of the transient $t=48\ h$
+Temperature difference vs axial coordinate at the end of the transient t = 48 h $\,$